 Linear Friction

-Linear friction welding joins parts by oscillating one component under pressure to create a solid‑state bond with high fatigue strength and minimal heat-affected zone.
+Linear friction welding joins parts by oscillating one component under force to create a solid-state bond with minimal HAZ and high joint strength.

 Overview